v128store/guile-hoot/design/ABI.md

 Should we take the opportunity to have `cons` make immutable pairs, perhaps adding `mcons` also?

-How much of a hassle will changing immutable strings be?
-It's the correct change from a language design point of view, but change is always annoying.

 Need to verify that the pair type above is actually disjoint from structs, to WebAssembly's type system; otherwise we'd need a type code.